Case Studies of Having Helped Leaders and Organizations

 - CLIENT: IT Operations division of one of the country’s largest insurance carriers.

 - PROBLEM: Notwithstanding the increasing recognition that Information Technology personnel needed to learn more about how business operates and the “people” side of leadership, the senior management team for the division knew they had neither the time, nor skill, to coach and mentor their direct reports – or others in their organization – as much as was needed or wanted.
-Based on my prior 1-on-1 work with each of them, they retained my services as their proxy for these efforts.

 - RESULTS: Leaders insured that their key leadership messages and department priorities got regularly reinforced without having to do so themselves, saving them time and providing more thorough follow-up, support, and executive-level insights throughout the organization.
 Direct reports felt motivated and inspired by working with an external coach and advocate who understood the needs and preferences of their bosses so well.

 ↠ ‘Power and Presence’ Coaching and Mentoring ↞